 Witness Steele testified that the UGI AMA further provides for additional daily or monthly gas requirements above the 8,613 dts up to 20,000 dts delivered to Zone 5 and that these terms have been carried forward into the Company's new AMA with UGI which will allow the Company to serve its firm market on peak day through the 2021-2022 winter period.
 Company witness Younger also testified that the supply group developed a proposal request for an AMA for the period of April 1, 2020 - March 31, 2023 since the current agreement would end on March 31, 2020.
-In Frontier's filed response of Company witness Younger to the Commission's hearing topics directed to Frontier, the Company stated that Frontier had chosen to award the new AMA contract to UGI.
+In Frontier's filed response of Company witness Younger to the Commission's hearing topics directed at Frontier, the Company stated that Frontier had chosen to award the new AMA contract to UGI.
 Witness Younger stated that this contract was similar to the one Frontier had utilized over the past three years but with negotiated lower volumetric fees per dt starting April 1, 2020, through March 31, 2023.
+Therefore, the Company should be able to serve its firm market on peak day through the 2021-2023 winter period.

-The Public Staff Panel stated that it had evaluated the report on a Design Day Study (DDS) prepared by Dr. Ronald H. Brown, PhD, shown on Confidential Exhibit B. The Panel explained that Dr. Brown utilized the Marquette University GasDay program in evaluating Frontier's projected peak day demand and concluded that it accurately calculated Frontier's peak day using reasonable assumptions, such as heating degree days and frequency of occurrence of such cold weather events.
+The Public Staff Panel stated that it had evaluated the report on a Design Day Study (DDS) prepared by Dr. Ronald H. Brown, PhD, shown on CONFIDENTIAL Exhibit

+B. The Panel explained that Dr. Brown utilized the Marquette University GasDay program in evaluating Frontier's projected peak day demand and concluded that it accurately calculated Frontier's peak day using reasonable assumptions, such as heating degree days and frequency of occurrence of such cold weather events.
 The Public Staff Panel also concurred that Frontier had adequate capacity in order to serve its firm market on peak days through the 2021-2022 winter period.
 The Panel confirmed at the hearing that the Company had provided data for its five-year capacity planning in a response to a data request from the Public Staff, which means that Frontier should have adequate capacity in order to serve its firm market on peak days through the 2021-2023 winter period.
-The Company confirmed at the hearing that the five-year annual update of the design-day study will be updated annually.

-With respect to the filed response of Company witness Younger to the Commission's hearing topics directed to Frontier that pertain to the Company's recent DDSs, the Company witnesses testified that Dr. Brown performed the 1 in 20 years DDS in November 2017.
-In addition to the DDS, the Company testified that Dr. Brown performs an annual analysis for the Company with actual expected maximum gas flows as well as expected average flows for every month for the upcoming year.
-Further, the Company witnesses testified that this analysis is used by Frontier for its FOM nomination and procurement purposes.
-Company witness Younger stated that this report has proven more useful than the DDS report, which is only used to make sure that the Company is prepared to serve its customers if the unlikely 1 in 20 years peak day happened.
+With respect to the filed response of Company witness Younger to the Commission's hearing topics directed at Frontier that pertains to the Company's recent DDSs, the Company testified that Dr. Brown performed the 1 in 20 years DDS in November 2017.
+In addition to the DDS, Dr. Brown performs an annual analysis for the Company with actual expected maximum gas flows as well as expected average lows for every month for the upcoming year.
+This analysis is used by Frontier for its FOM nomination and procurement purposes.
+Company witness Younger stated that this report has been proven more useful than the DDS report, which is only used to make sure that the Company is prepared to serve its customers if the unlikely 1 in 20 years peak day happened.
 Witness Younger further stated that the Company has determined that it now has the option of preparing the DDS annually, which could go out five years, by utilizing its own Engineering Department or by consulting Dr. Brown with Marquette Energy Analytics.

-Company witness Steele testified that the Company's gas supply policy is best described as a best evaluated cost supply strategy, and that this strategy is based upon the following criteria: operational flexibility, supply security, creditworthiness, reliability of supply, the cost of the gas, and the quality of supplier customer service.
+Company witness Steele testified that the Company's gas supply policy is best described as a best evaluated cost supply strategy.
+This strategy is based upon the following criteria: operational flexibility, supply security, creditworthiness, reliability of supply, the cost of the gas, and the quality of supplier customer service.